shockwave22/monishc-portfolio/content/home/experience.md

 +++

+*PwC - Experienced Associate - Healthcare and Data Science Solutions Mar 2018 - Present*

+-  Developed a claims quality analytics framework using Teradata, Tableau and Python.
+Developed a classification model to predict the likelihood that the internal audit team is going to identify faulty claims adjudication.
+-  Data model development using SAP HANA for agriculture contract management project to identify lag time anomalies, stock in transit and contract closure reconciliation.
+-  Design and development of Appeals and Grievances monitoring dashboard for Medicaid and Medicare programs.
+Identify root cause of the A&G to help improve acknowledgement and resolution of the claims.

 *Data Engineer - Care Innovations(Louisville, KY) May 2017 - Present*

 -  Development of automated ETL processes to handle task order generation and monthly invoice for every patient from SFTP using C#, SSIS, SSRS, SQL.